Eligibility criteria for participation with Inclusive Employment Australia (IEA) 008-04030020

 3 |

-The job seeker is subject to the same requirement to participate in DES as other job seekers.
+The job seeker is subject to the same requirement to participate in IEA as other job seekers.
 Compliance action may occur if the job seeker fails to comply with this requirement.
 The provider will tell the job seeker:

 If a job seeker with mutual obligation requirements declines to sign this statement: